 choicest magnolias and how to prune them, with andrew bunting

 SO MANY MAGNOLIAS, SO LITTLE SPACE.
-I sought recommendations from Andrew Bunting, president of Magnolia Society International and Curator of the Scott Arboretum at Swarthmore College (with its impressive Magnolia collection of about 130 kinds, including the ones at left, above)—and first, he shared his expertise about their basic care, and especially pruning.
+I sought recommendations from Andrew Bunting, past president of Magnolia Society International and former Curator of the Scott Arboretum at Swarthmore College (with its impressive Magnolia collection of about 130 kinds, including the ones at left, above)—and first, he shared his expertise about their basic care, and especially pruning.

 basic magnolia care